davidbanham/field-marshal/README.md

   - maintenance_mode_upgrades: Tells the process runner not to do zero-downtime deploys, but instead to serve a 503 until the new commit is marked healthy
 - env: Any environment variables you want to be in place when Cavalry executes the process
   - PORT: Port is required for the nginx routing layer to know where to send requests.
 Substituting the string 'RANDOM_PORT' will choose a free port on the system between 8000 and 9000.
+- killable: Defaults to false if undefined.
+This informs the behaviour of Field Marshal when a new commit is pushed.
+It answers the question "Once I have deployed a new commit and confirmed that it's all healthy, am I allowed to kill the processes of the old commit?"
+- killTimeout: If the above is yes, how long should FM wait before sending the SIGTERM?
+- prunable: Defaults to false if undefined.
+Network partitions and slow installation phases can result in extra instances of a repo being run.
+If prunable = true, when this occurs FM will kill off the oldest instances of that repo until only the specified number of instances are running.

 #Getting your code into it